 - If you are managing only one sensor/actuator, you can choose to assign an ID number by selecting "Manually select a sensor number."
-See Managing One Sensor or Actuator (on page 230). - 4.
-Now released sensors/actuators become "unmanaged."
+See Managing One Sensor or Actuator (on page 250).

+- Now released sensors/actuators become "unmanaged."
 Managed ones show one of the managed states.

+- ► To configure sensor/actuator-related settings:

+- 1. Click > Peripheral Device Setup.

+- 2. Now you can configure the fields.

+- Click to select an option.

+- Adjust the numeric values.

+- Select or deselect the checkbox.